Docs

 Create a new repository

-to initialize the repository from the command line.
-Replace --private
+to initialize a new repository based on the Hinode template.Alternatively, you can use the GitHub Cli to initialize the repository from the command line.
+Replace

-if you wish to create a public repository instead.
+if you wish to create a public repository instead.gh repo create my-hinode-site --private --template="https://github.com/gethinode/template.git"

 Configure a local site

-Assuming your repository is owner/my-hinode-site
+Assuming your repository is

-, use the git
+, use thegit

-command to clone the repository to your local machine.
+command to clone the repository to your local machine.git clone https://github.com/owner/my-hinode-site && cd my-hinode-site

 Now install the npm packages and hugo modules.